cwattrus/Mingle-Design/README.md

 **Bringing new features into "Mingle-Base-v[x]"**
 - Once a feature is baked into Mingle (at least on staging / on it's way to staging) it can be brought into Mingle Base if it forms a part of the overall layout of Mingle.

+**Archive**
+  When creating a new base version the old base file "Mingle-Base-v[x-1]" should be placed in the archive folder.